Ericpijano/drone_project/Project_definition_and_outline.md

 **The goals of the project will be**:
-- conduct an engineering approach on a creation of a drone
+- conduct an engineering approach on the creation of a drone
      - from materials selection to design decisions should be research backed
      - attached all relevant links and documents in support for the engineering decisions
 - the drone must be open sourced and most of the components must be able to be 3D printed